-The Nikon D1 is the world's forst practical DSLR.
-THere were DSLRs long before the D1, but they had five-ficgure price tags and worked poorly.
+The Nikon D1 is the world's first practical DSLR.
+There were DSLRs long before the D1, but they had five-figure price tags and worked poorly.

 Works with all AF, AF-D, AF-I, AF-S, FX, DX and G lenses, as well as all AI and AI-s manual focus lenses.
 In other words, works with everything.